amaranth-lang/amaranth/docs/guide.rst

    The answer is no. While this kind of code is occasionally useful, rejecting it greatly simplifies backends, simulators, and analyzers.

+In addition to assignments, :ref:`assertions, assumptions <lang-asserts>`, and :ref:`debug prints <lang-print>` can be added using the same syntax.

 .. _lang-assignorder: